 “It’s half past sunrise,” I beam, most of it coming from my aura.
 “That’s not a proper time, per se, but – ”

 “Good heavens!”
-I chortle, looking at my pocket watch.
-It is noon thirty!
+I chortle, fishing in my vest for my pocket watch.
+It’s noon thirty!
 Where did the morning go?

-I hear the ahh-ooogaah from the horn of the Dean’s automobile and a voice calls out from the street below: car for Dr. Littlejohn!
+I hear the ahh-ooogaah from the horn of the Dean’s automobile as a voice calls out from the street below: car for Dr. Littlejohn!

-I drop the handpiece of the telephone, letting it swing, don my hat, and dash out the door.
-The auto, indeed, has not stopped – it is rolling on down the lane.
-I run, slowly gaining ground, and clamber over the rear into the rumble seat.
+I drop the handpiece of the telephone, letting it swing.
+I don my hat and dash out the door.
+The auto, indeed, has not stopped — it is rolling on down the lane.
+I run behind it, slowly gaining ground, and clamber over the rear into the rumble seat.
 I settle in with the wind in my whiskers, at one with the soothing putter of the motor, and think to myself ah, a crisp, autumn morning, a ride in the Dean’s car, and just one more quick nip of opium.
 My pipe is still in my pocket, after all.